-The Gunmakers’ Company Charitable Trust is a registered charity (No.1100227) and has the following objects.
+The Gunmakers’ Company Charitable Trust was formed in 2003 and is a registered charity (No.1100227).
+The objects of the GCCT are as follows:

 - To promote, for the public benefit, the improvement of special craft and technical skills employed in the gun and allied trades and in associated crafts, by the provision of scholarships for the advancement of education of persons involved in these trades and crafts, which include metalwork, woodwork, leatherwork, casemaking, engraving, computer sciences connected with machinery and ballistics, and environmental sciences connected with noise and cartridge design;